thecodeforest/pycountsmal/README.md

 # pycountsmal

-Calculate word counts in a fle
+Calculate word counts in a fle.
+Add some walnuts.

 ## Installation